 Consortium co-owners should therefore tread very carefully and activate the C&MA termination clause in the event of a serious breach of the agreement by one of the cable owners, which could implicate the others in possible unintentional breaches of local antitrust law.

 Indeed, one of the most important future competitors for any consortium may be new entrants to the telecommunications industry.
-These new entrants would typically start with no market share in a country in which they land and may not be burdened by an installed base of obsolete equipment or technology, relying more on equipment/fiber with higher level of transmission performance.
+These new entrants would typically start with no market share in a country in which they land and may not be burdened by an installed base of obsolete equipment or technology, relying more on equipment/fibre with higher level of transmission performance.
 The success of a cable consortium therefore depends in part on its ability to anticipate and adapt to technological change.

 Pre- sales Capacity IRUs.

-The prospective consortium cable owners will seek to pre-sale capacity IRUs before the new cable system becomes operational to obtain additional financing and also to reduce the risk exposure.
+The prospective consortium cable owners will seek to arrange pre-sale capacity IRUs before the new cable system becomes operational to obtain additional financing and also to reduce the risk exposure.
 In fact, for a period of 25 to 30 years, the consortium members will face competition from other telecommunications companies, including local and global operators, existing or newly developed consortium cable systems along existing and new alternative routes, as well as from satellite companies offering competing network access and data services.

 Consortium owners are aware that IRU capacity customers with alternative cable infrastructure or access to competing subsea networks may have more options and leverage in negotiations.
 This dynamic can influence the pricing, terms, and conditions of IRU agreements and expose consortium members to customer demands for some provisions that may be illegal, such as:

-• Exclusivity of other Capacity IRU sales in its country for the duration of the contract (25 years or less).
+Exclusivity of other capacity IRU sales in its country for the duration of the contract (25 years or less).

-• ROFR, Right of First Refusal, a contractual right that gives a Capacity IRU customer the option to deal with the consortium owner as a supplier before other suppliers can.
+ROFR, right of first refusal, a contractual right that gives a capacity IRU customer the option to deal with the consortium owner as a supplier before other suppliers can.

-• Best price: the cable owner concedes to give the Capacity IRU customer the best terms or prices it offers to any other customer.
+Best price: the cable owner concedes to give the capacity IRU customer the best terms or prices it offers to any other customer.

 In the same way, local providers of backhaul and local loops in the landing country may be tempted to try to impose similar special terms on the consortium cable owners, or vice versa, as in the previous scenario.